arashtajdar/laravelAPI/README.md

-# Coding test for United Remote
+# Laravel API coding test
 #### Arash Tajdar

 ## About the project